Over the course of my English Soccer Travels, one conversation has been repeated just about daily. It goes pretty much like this:

 - Me: “No, I’m traveling around on a two-week football tour, going to as many games as I can.”

 - English Person, with just a tinge of derision: “Don’t you mean soccer?”

 Actually, to give you the full picture, they don’t say “soccer.”
-They say something like “saw-kuh.”
-But it’s the tone you need to get: it’s equal parts annoyance (we and the Canadians are almost the only people in the world who call it that), stick (an English term for giving you a hard time), and bewilderment (since in our football the ball is hardly ever kicked.)
+They say something like “saw-kuh,” or sometimes they mock our American accent with an incredibly nasal “SOCK-errrr.”
+But it’s the tone you need to get: it’s equal parts annoyance, stick (an English term for giving you a hard time), and bewilderment (since in our football the ball is hardly ever kicked.)

 My official answer, which is true, has so far been, “As soon as I leave American air space, I call it football.”
-When I write my book, I’ll have to say “soccer” because it’s for an American audience – though I am considering saying “English football.”
+When I wrote my book, I had to say “soccer” because it’s for an American audience – though I switch back and forth all the time.